Lottery Jackpots Exist in Pre-trained Models: Related Work

 \section{Related Work}

 \textbf{Neural Network Pruning.} Pruning neural networks has been demonstrated to be an effective approach for compressing large models in the past decades~\cite{lecun1989optimal,hassibi1992second,thimm1995evaluating}.
 Earlier techniques usually implement pruning by designing various importance criteria upon pre-trained models~\cite{han2015learning,molchanov2017variational,lecun1989optimal}.
 For instance, Han~\emph{et al.}~\cite{han2015learning} considered the magnitude of weights and Molchanov~\emph{et al.}~\cite{molchanov2016pruning} treated Taylor expansion that approximates changes in the loss function as the pruning principle.
 Recently, a plurality of studies has questioned the role of pre-trained models by devising well-performing pruning algorithms without the dependency on the pre-trained models.
 For example, Sparse Evolutionary Training (SET)~\cite{mocanu2018scalable} cultivates sparse weights throughout training in a prune-redistribute-regrowth manner while training the models from scratch.
 Kusupati~\emph{et al.}~\cite{kusupati2020soft} designed Soft Threshold Reparameterization (STR) to learn non-uniform sparsity budget across layers.
 Evci~\emph{et al.}~\cite{evci2020rigging} further proposed RigL, which uses weight magnitude and gradient information to improve the sparse networks optimization.
-Other work directly prunes a randomly initialized model by considering the connection sensitivity as an importance measure~\cite{lee2018snip} or maximizing the gradient of the pruned sub-network~\cite{wang2020picking}.
-There are also multiple studies that remove the entire neurons or convolution filters to achieve a high-level acceleration through parallelization~\cite{li2016pruning,ding2019centripetal,liu2019metapruning, lin2020hrank,ruan2021dpfps}.
-However, these methods often suffer severe performance degradation, and thus the complexity reduction is often very limited.
-In this paper, we focus on weight pruning that removes individual weights to achieve a high sparsity level.
+Other works directly prune a randomly initialized model by considering the connection sensitivity as an importance measure~\cite{lee2018snip} or maximizing the gradient of the pruned sub-network~\cite{wang2020picking}.

+Network pruning can also be viewed as finding binary masks that indicate the removal of preserve of weights.
+For instance, Guo~\emph{et al.}~\cite{guo2016dynamic} proposed to iteratively update the binary masks and train the network parameters to avoid incorrect pruning.
+Such binary mask can also be learned during training with additional gate variables~\cite{srinivas2017training} or auxiliary parameters~\cite{xiao2019autoprune}.
+Savarese~\emph{et al.}~\cite{savarese2020winning} further proposed Continuous Sparsification to learn the binary masks using a differentiable approximation to $\ell_0$-regularization penalty for the parameter count of sparse networks.